MQPlugins/MQ2List/README.md

 /clist clear PlayersToBuff
 -Clears all items from the list PlayersToBuff (Empties the list)

+/client reset
+-Clears all Lists from the global map

 /clist pushf | pushb | popf | popb PlayersToBuff JeffTheTank -pushf will push the item to the front of the list -pushb will push the item to the back of the list